-Registration information is available in the Guidance Office for the following:
+Registration information is available in the Counseling Office for the following:

 - The PSAT/NMSQT (Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test) is given at SCHS in October to interested juniors who are college bound.
-The PSAT 9 and PSAT 10 are given to Freshmen and Sophomores at SCHS in April. - The ACT and SAT are standardized tests that measure college readiness and predict future academic success.
+The PSAT 9 and PSAT 10 are given to freshmen and sophomores at SCHS in April.
+The SAT is given to juniors in April. - The ACT and SAT are standardized tests that measure college readiness and predict future academic success.
 Standardized test scores are one of the criteria used by colleges to judge a student's entrance qualifications and scholarship potential.
-The tests are offered multiple times a year at test centers in the Grand Rapids area.
+The National testing dates are offered multiple times a year at test centers in the Grand Rapids area.
 Both tests may be retaken multiple times.